 - Two profiles have the same name.
 One has a Facebook account and the other has a Twitter account.

 All possible matches for a profile will be suggested.

-Clicking "skip" on one potential match will skip the remaining suggestions for that profile.
+Clicking Skip on one potential match will skip the remaining suggestions for that profile.

-The profile where the automated suggestion merging occurs is considered the primary profile.
+The profile where the automated suggestion merging occurs is considered the secondary profile.
 The information in a primary profile is assumed to be more accurate than the information in the secondary profile.
 Some data from the secondary profile may be lost when the profiles are merged.

 A person cannot be merged with an organization.
 If the profiles represent the same entity, edit the profiles so that they are the same type of record.

 If you know that two profiles represent the same person or organization, you can manually merge them.

 Decide which profile has the most correct information (up-to-date addresses, phone numbers, etc.).
 This more accurate profile is the primary profile.
 You'll want to merge the secondary profile into this primary profile.